 Fokkina McDonnell – poet and qualified coach

-The original manuscript of my third collection was praised by Vahni (Anthony Ezekiel) Capildeo, judge of the 2020 poetry entries, for its ‘beautiful minimalism and intriguing poise‘ and received a Northern Writers’ Award.
+The original manuscript of her third collection was praised by Vahni (Anthony Ezekiel) Capildeo, judge of the 2020 poetry entries, for its ‘beautiful minimalism and intriguing poise‘ and received a Northern Writers’ Award.
 Published in October 2022, copies are available from Broken Sleep Books.

 Blog